10 best long-term investments in 2025

 10. Roth IRA

 Overview: A Roth IRA might be the single best retirement account around.
-It lets you save with after-tax money, grow your money tax-free for decades and then withdraw it tax-free.
+It lets you grow your money tax-free for decades and then withdraw it tax-free.
 Plus, you can pass that money on to your heirs tax-free, making it an attractive alternative to the traditional IRA.

-Who are they good for?: A Roth IRA is a great vehicle for anyone earning income to pile up tax-free assets for retirement.
+Who are they good for?
+A Roth IRA is a great vehicle for anyone with income from work to pile up tax-free assets for retirement.
+There are income limits that prevent high-income people from contributing to a Roth IRA, but the backdoor Roth IRA is a workaround for this issue.

 Essential rules for long-term investing

 Long-term investing can be your path to a secure future.
-But it’s important to keep these rules in mind along the way.
+But it’s important to keep the following rules in mind along the way.

 Understand the risks of your investments

 In investing, to get a higher return, you generally have to take on more risk.
-So very safe investments such as CDs tend to have low yields, while medium-risk assets such as bonds have somewhat higher yields and high-risk stocks have still-higher returns.
-Investors who want to generate a higher return will usually need to take on higher risk.
+That means very safe investments, such as CDs, tend to have low yields, while medium-risk assets such as bonds have somewhat higher yields and high-risk stocks have still-higher returns.
+Investors who want to generate a higher return will usually need to take on more risk.

-While stocks as a whole have a strong record – the Standard & Poor’s 500 index has returned 10 percent over long periods – stocks are well-known for their volatility.
-It’s not unusual for a stock to gyrate 50 percent within a single year, either up or down.
-(Some of the best short-term investments are much safer.)
+While stocks as a whole have a strong record — the Standard & Poor’s 500 index has returned 10% over long periods — stocks are well-known for their volatility.
+It’s not unusual for a stock to gyrate 50% within a single year, either up or down.
+(Some of the best low-risk investments are much safer.)

 Pick a strategy you can stick with